 The study findings revealed that the extract contained gallic acid (1).
 Gallic acid has been shown to have anti-inflammatory, anti-viral, anti-cancer, and antioxidant properties (1).
 So, the study suggested that gallic acid is the primary anti-inflammatory activity in water chestnut extract (1).

 Medicine Net also acknowledges that the peels of water chestnuts in antioxidants may help fight inflammation, for example, fisetin, luteolin, tectorigenin, and diosmetin (8).
 These are also responsible for protection against several diseases (8).

 Reduced Disease Risk

-Firstly, eating water chestnuts has been linked to a reduced risk of several diseases.
+Firstly, eating plenty of vegetables such as water chestnuts has been linked to a reduced risk of several diseases.
 One of them is cancer.
 As mentioned earlier, these vegetables are rich in antioxidants that prevent cell damage from free radicals known to increase cancer risk.

 Secondly, these vegetables also reduce heart disease and stroke by lowering your blood pressure.

 Finally, WebMD also reveals that water chestnuts are gluten-free, meaning they are effective food options for individuals with celiac disease, gluten intolerance, or a wheat allergy (2).

 The 2014 study reviewing the nutritional and pharmacological properties of water chestnuts, also known as Trapa bispinosa Roxb, also discovered that they might help with ulcers (5).
 According to the study, tests conducted on Wistar rats showed antiulcer activity, perhaps a potential of antiulcer activity in humans (5).